Affair of the Cards: Dreyfus affair

 Nationalist agitation in 1899, contemporary with the Dreyfus affair, convinced the left that the Republic was in danger.
-The attempt of the poet Paul Déroulède who, betting on the anti-Republican sentiments of the Army, tried unsuccessfully to tried to encourage General Gaudérique Roget's troops to march on the Élysée Palace during Félix Faure's funeral on 23 February 1899, made the republicans fear for the worst.
+The attempt of the poet Paul Déroulède who, betting on the anti-Republican sentiments of the Army, tried unsuccessfully to encourage General Gaudérique Roget's troops to march on the Élysée Palace during Félix Faure's funeral on 23 February 1899, made the republicans fear for the worst.
 Also, the "government of Republican Defense" of Pierre Waldeck-Rousseau and then the cabinet of Émile Combes (himself a Freemason, belonging to the Grand Orient de France) sought to entrench the regime by proceeding with a "purification" of any institutions which were considered anti-Dreyfusard, the foremost target among which was the Army.

 The Separation of Church and State, satirical postcard depicting the beheading of the Catholic Church by Émile Combes.

 In parallel with the fallout from the Dreyfus affair, the Combes cabinet, cemented by Freemasonry (in particular the Grand Orient de France) and spurred on by the Radical Party, launched an offensive against the Catholic Church in France.
 The Combes government expelled religious orders from French territory, and prepared the 1905 French law on the Separation of the Churches and the State, which was the strongest anticlerical measure of the early 20th century.
 This move against Catholicism in French society, under the banner of separation, was closely linked to the Affair of the Cards: the religious convictions of Catholic officers were considered as proof of hostility to the Republic.
 President Émile Loubet opposed Combes on the advisability of this law.
 Finally, it was with the aim of avoiding separation that Guyot de Villeneuve exposed the scandal of the files.